jenkinsci/nodepool-agents-plugin/README.md

 3. Run the maven release plugin: `mvn [-B] mvn release:prepare release:perform`
   * The `-B` flag is optional to accept all default choices.

+4. After this completes, edit the wiki to add a new version to the history [here](https://wiki.jenkins.io/display/JENKINS/NodePool+Agents+Plugin).

-The maven release plugin will do the following:
+### The maven release plugin will do the following:

 * Run unit tests
 * Build a new plugin version